 - MRes (Masters in Research)

 The MRes programme equips doctoral candidates with core research skills and a wide knowledge of contemporary management theories and practices.
-There is no direct application to this programme; the School recommends enrolment to doctoral candidates on an individual basis.
+There is no direct application to this programme.
+The Department recommends enrolment to students on an individual basis as a first part of the PhD programme, normally when the doctoral candidate has an undergraduate degree as their highest qualification.
+See below for an example of the components of the MRes programme.
 The MRes is recognised by the ESRC's Scottish Graduate School as part of a 1+3 doctoral programme.

-Find out more about research in the School.
+Find out more about research in the Department.

 Applicants for research degrees in the School of Management are required to choose a potential supervisor before applying.

 First, you will need to choose a research group relevant to your area of interest.
-To decide which research area within the School of Management is for, you can find more information in the list of research groups and potential supervisors.
-If you cannot find your particular area of interest within the thematic groups, it is unlikely that the School could provide you with supervision.
+To decide which research area within the School is for you, look for more information in the web pages about the School's research groups.
+If you cannot find your particular area of interest within the thematic research groups, it is unlikely that the School could provide you with supervision.

-After submitting your study application, you may apply for any available awards separately through the scholarships and funding catalogue.
+After submitting your study application, you may apply for any available awards separately through the scholarships and funding catalogue found at Scholarships.
 Within the catalogue, closing dates and eligibility are listed separately for named individual awards.
 Prospective research students can apply for most awards without first holding a study offer.